 Q: How long before you refill the hopper?

-Q: What is the best small pellet stove for RV?
+Q: What is the best one for RV?

 Pellet heating can be a great source of warmth for your home, and depending on what you currently use as fuel (eg. heating oil) it can be a cost effective alternative.
 We hope you enjoyed this article, and as always be sure to contact us if you have any ideas for future content we should include.